kg-construct/KROWN/README.md

 ![Figure 1: named graphs](https://kg-construct.github.io/KROWN/figures/graphs-ng.svg "Figure 1: named graphs")

-_Results for the Graph Maps subscenarios: scaling the number of POMs with 1NG (left) and scaling the number of NGs statically and dynamically in a Subject Map (right).
+_Results for the Graph Maps subscenarios: scaling the number of POMs with 1 Named Graph (NG) (top) and scaling the number of NGs from 5 to 15 Statically (S) and Dynamically (D) in a Subject Map (bottom).
 RMLMapper always times out, RMLStreamer does not support multiple GMs.
 SDM-RDFizer fails the multiple GMs with an error.
 All systems fail or time out the 15NG dynamic case._